jquery/learn.jquery.com/page/using-jquery-core/data-methods.md

 $("#myDiv").data("keyName"); // { foo: "bar" }
 ```

-You can store any kind of data on an element, and it's hard to overstate the
-importance of this when you get into complex application development.
-For the
-purposes of this class, we'll mostly use `$.fn.data` to store references to
+Any kind of data can be stored on an element.
+For the purposes of this article, `$.fn.data` will be used to store references to other elements.
-other elements.

-For example, we may want to establish a relationship between a list item and a
-div that's inside of it.
-We could establish this relationship every single
-time we interact with the list item, but a better solution would be to
-establish the relationship once, and then store a pointer to the div on the
-list item using `$.fn.data`:
+For example, you may want to establish a relationship between a list item and a `<div>` that's inside of it.
+This relationship could be established every single time the list item is touched, but a better solution would be to establish the relationship once, then store a pointer to the `<div>` on the list item using `$.fn.data`:

 ```
 // Storing a relationship between elements using $.fn.data